 "Public [Uses and Structures.
 Uses conducted by or structures owned or managed by the federal government, the State, or the city to fulfill a governmental function, activity, or service for public benefit and in accordance with public policy.
 Excluded are uses that are not purely a function, activity, or service of government, and structures leased by government to private entrepreneurs or to nonprofit organizations.
 Typical public uses and structures include: libraries; base yards; satellite city halls; public schools; and post offices.]
 Facility.
 A facility providing a government function, activity, or service in accordance with public policy, for public benefit.
 The term does not include buildings leased by the government to a private or nonprofit organization, unless the organization is contracted to act as a public entity or execute a public program.
-The term includes administrative offices and public transportation stops."
+The term includes public (federal, State, or city) administrative offices, transportation stops, libraries, satellite city halls, post offices, schools, parks, zoos, golf courses, and meeting facilities such as the Hawaii Convention Center, the Neal S. Blaisdell Center, and the Waikiki Shell.
+The term does not include private schools (see PreK-12 school, vocational school), private golf courses (see golf course), parks (see park), or community recreation centers (see community-based recreation center)."

 ["Amusement and Recreation Facilities, Indoor.
 Establishments providing indoor amusement or recreation.
 Typical uses include: martial arts studios; billiard and pool halls; electronic and coin-operated game rooms; bowling alleys; skating rinks; reducing salon, health and fitness establishments; indoor tennis, handball, and racquetball courts; auditoriums, indoor archery, and shooting ranges; and gymnasiums and gymnastic schools."]
 "Recreation, General Indoor.
 Permanent facilities for indoor recreation and enjoyment, including for entertainment and related activities, that involve activities overseen by a manager or operator.
-The term includes but is not limited to billiard or pool halls, bowling alleys, electronic gaming arcades, escape rooms, iceskating or roller-skating rinks, playground or trampoline parks, sport facilities, miniature golf courses, or archery or gun ranges.
+The term includes but is not limited to billiard or pool halls, bowling alleys, electronic gaming arcades, escape rooms, iceskating or roller-skating rinks, playgrounds, or trampoline parks, sport facilities, miniature golf courses, or archery or gun ranges.
 The term also includes libraries or museums that do not meet the definition of a public facility.
-The term does not include publicly-accessible parks (see park), government facilities (see public facility), or privately-owned clubs (see meeting facility, general eating and drinking, general marine)."
+The term does not include parks (see park), government facilities (see public facility), or privately-owned clubs (see meeting facility, general eating and drinking, general marine)."

 ["Recreation Facilities, Outdoor.
 Permanent facilities for active outdoor sports and recreation, other than golf courses.
 Typical uses include: parks; playgrounds; botanical gardens; golf driving ranges; tennis courts; riding stables; academies and trails; and recreational camps."]
 "Recreation, General Outdoor.
 Facilities for outdoor recreation and enjoyment, including for entertainment and related activities, that involve activities overseen by a manager or operator, and may include motorized activities.
-The term includes amusement parks, batting cages, drive-in theaters, go-cart or vehicle racetracks, golf driving ranges, miniature golf courses, outdoor sport facilities, amphitheaters, sport courts and fields, and water parks.
-The term does not include publicly-accessible parks (see park), government facilities (see public facility), golf courses (see golf course), privately-owned clubs (see meeting facility, general eating and drinking, golf course, general marine), riding stables (see animal raising, nature-based recreation), recreational camping (see nature-based recreation), or nature-based recreation uses such as hiking and biding trails that do not involve artificial lighting or support structures other than sanitary facilities.
-See also agritourism, zoo."
+The term includes amusement parks, batting cages, drive-in theaters, go-cart or vehicle racetracks, golf driving ranges, miniature golf courses, outdoor sport facilities, amphitheaters, outdoor concert venues, outdoor luaus, unenclosed theaters, sport courts and fields, and water parks.
+The term does not include parks (see park), government facilities (see public facility), golf courses (see golf course), privately-owned clubs (see meeting facility, general eating and drinking, golf course, general marine), horseback riding tours (see nature-based recreation), recreational camping (see nature-based recreation), or nature-based recreation uses such as hiking and biking trails that do not involve artificial lighting or support structures other than sanitary facilities.
+See also agritourism, zoo, animal raising."